alifiroozi80/CKA/CKA/README.md

   kubectl describe pod POD_NAME
   ```

-These were just Simple path of troubleshooting Pod and Application
+These were just Simple paths of troubleshooting Pod and Application

 </div> <!-- Troubleshoot Applications -->

 ## Debug with temporary Pods -- Busy-Box

-Pod Network is different from Cluster Node Network.
+Pod Network is different from a Cluster Node Network.

 * Execute troubleshooting commands from `within` a Pod
 * [X] Common Docker images with Unix utilities...